WE’RE HIRING!

 As a gay man who has had unique cultural and identity experiences of my own, I understand the importance of validating and exploring one's experiences with personal context in mind.

 I earned my master’s degree in counseling psychology from Temple University.
-My work is grounded in a person-centered, gender-affirming, sex-positive, and culturally informed framework.
-I draw from emotion-focused therapy, dialectical behavior therapy, acceptance and commitment therapy, and internal family systems.
+My work is grounded in a person-centered, gender-affirming, and culturally informed framework.
+I draw from dialectical behavior therapy, cognitive behavioral therapy, acceptance and commitment therapy, and narrative therapy, to name a few.

 Seeking support can feel difficult, but it can also be deeply rewarding.
-I strive to create a gentle, collaborative environment where you feel heard and respected.
-Together, we will move at a pace that feels right for you, supporting your ability to reconnect with yourself and take an active role in your healing.
+I strive to create a gentle, collaborative environment where you feel heard.
+Together, we will move at a pace that feels right for you, supporting your ability to reconnect with yourself and take an active role in rewriting the story of your life.

 Education and training